Adopt our top tips on tackling Plastic Free July and beyond. From laundry, to cleaning and leftovers, it’s more simple than you think.

 Think about things that you can make that will reduce the need for buying more items covered in plastic.
 Exfoliating sugar scrubs?
 A simple mix of sugar and olive oil popped in a jar.
 Lunch?
 Pop it in a reusable box rather than buying it in single use packaging.
 Make up remover pads?
 Stitch rounds of fabric together and pop them in the wash after use.
 Google is full of eco-friendly, nifty tips, tricks, and ‘how to’s’.

 Finally, bamboo.
 Bamboo is strong and flexible and one of the most sustainable materials out there.
 In fact, it’s one of the fastest growing plants on the planet, that regenerates itself from its roots and grows (generally) without the need for pesticides and chemicals.
 Our advice here is to always check if there is a bamboo alternative to whatever it is you’re buying.
 For example, scrubbing brushes, toothbrushes, picnic sets, coffee cups, hair brushes, utensils, cotton buds, furniture and loo roll… the list goes on!
 Perhaps start with ecoegg Bamboo Towels, the eco alternative to kitchen roll.
-Reusable and washable, giving you over 1700 uses per pack!
+Reusable and washable, giving you over 1700 uses per pack and are completely plastic free!

 While #plasticfreejuly goes on, simply make more and more small conscious decisions with your daily purchases and activities.
 Once you get into the rhythm of things, you won’t get out of it.
 Especially when you realise it’s costing you less too!